Failure Is The Driving Force of Improvement

-When an airplane crashes the chance that the people on board will all die is almost 100%.
+When an airplane crashes, the chance that the people on board will all die is almost 100%.
 Plane crashes are the result of a mistake during flight.
 Whether it's the crew, the communications, the airplane itself or the mechanics.
-It's risky business.
-But the amount of planes that crash each year is so small, that they still account for an incredibly low amount of deaths on a yearly basis.
-Each time you fly, there is a 1 in 5 million chance that your plane will crash.
-Yet every time a plane crashes there's chaos - largely because the news is tragic and the media companies benefit from tragedy and the extra readers.
+It's a risky business.
+But the number of planes that crash each year is so small, that they still account for an incredibly low number of deaths on a yearly basis.
+Each time you fly, there is a 1 in 5 million chances that your plane will crash.
+Yet, every time a plane crashes there's chaos - largely because the news is tragic and the media companies benefit from tragedy and the extra readers.
 The investigators, however, are concerned with one thing only.
 Finding the black box and identifying the cause of the crash.

 Response Of Aviation And Healthcare To Failure

 This all shows the incredible power of failure analysis.
 But the key here is to change the relationship to it and establish a system for improvement.
 We hear countless times that failure is good and that we can learn from it.
-Even that we have to fail in order to succeed.
-But more often than not, failure demoralises us and we lose the will for analysis, future changes and improvement.
-However, usually the most effective and most useful improvement is the one that stems from it.
+Even that we have to fail to succeed.
+But more often than not, failure demoralises us, and we lose the will for analysis, future changes and improvement.
+However, usually, the most effective and most useful improvement is the one that stems from it.
 Every major entrepreneur today is saying that.
 Why wouldn't it be true?

 Let's now return to Micheal Jordan.
 He is considered to be the greatest basketball player of all time.
 However, he didn't even make the team in high school, yet he went on to become an all-time great.
 No matter what happened to him, he wanted to prove to himself and to others that he can do better.